act-rules/act-rules.github.io/_rules/document-has-no-repeated-content-g0m9ub.md

 ---
 id: g0m9ub
-name: Document Has no Repeated Content Before Main Content
+name: Document has no repeated content before main content
 rule_type: atomic
 description: |
   This rule checks that each page has no repeated content before its main content.